DarthPhonsus/seadbois/README.md

 * All games should be played as soon as possible once the opposing team is ready.
 * Teams will only have a 10 minute grace period between their serieses.
 Unless they're waiting for their opponents to finish their respective tournament matches.

 # VI.
-In-game and Lobby Rules
+Ingame and Lobby Rules
 * If an admin is unavailable, one of the team captains will be assigned to create their respective lobby.
 * No coaches or non-observers are allowed in the lobby.
 * Only exception is if an admin is hosting a ticketed lobby for you.